saucelabs-ansible/ansible-packer/README.md

   A packer configuration file at `/etc/packer.conf` will automatically created that contains any builder or provisioner installed via `packer_plugins`.

-- `packer_plugins_force_install`: Whether to force the installation of plugins, even if they exist.
+- `packer_force_install`: Whether to force the installation of Packer and its plugins if they already exist.
 Useful for forcing an update.
-Example: `false`.

 ## Example playbook